-Norges Bank Investment Management's access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Ministry of Finance and available on their website.
-Specifically, financial derivatives that are naturally linked to investments in the fixed-income portfolio may be used.
-In accordance with this investment mandate, the Pension Fund may use exchange traded futures, interest-rate swaps, foreign exchange contracts and other related derivatives in order to achieve the lowest possible transaction cost, and to efficiently rebalance the portfolio.
-The segmented net fair values and average exposure of the financial derivatives in the composite for the last two years are shown in a table below.
+Norges Bank Investment Management's access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Ministry of Finance.
+Specifically, financial derivatives that are naturally linked to investments in the fixed income portfolio may be used.
+In accordance with the investment mandate, the Pension Fund may use derivative in order to achieve the lowest possible transaction cost, and to efficiently rebalance the portfolio.
+Foreign exchange contracts are the most widely used financial derivatives.
+At year end the net fair value of the foreign exchange contracts was -5 060 million Norwegian Kroner, compared with -154 million Norwegian Kroner last year.
+The average exposure on purchased foreign exchange contracts through 2020 was 258 321 million Norwegian Kroner, down from 264 878 million last year.
+No foreign exchange sale transaction was executed during 2020 or 2019.